olulesi/sei-project-1/README.md

 For the space bar, we want the shape to continuously go down to the lowest possible point.

 So that can be done with the try move function checking row by row.
-Therefore prompting me to do a do while loop to consistently try move row by row until another shape is added which will mean the shape counter and shape number will be different.
+Therefore prompting me to do a do-while loop to consistently try move row by row until another shape is added which will mean the shape counter and shape number will be different.

 ### Up next Functionality